hnrymrtnz/hnrymrtnz/README.md

 </p>

 <p>
-  ☎️ I have extensive knowledge of all things <strong>Microsoft Office</Strong> (Word, Excel, Powerpoint, etc) and other software programs such as <b> Git, Github, Docker, and Bootstrap </b>.
+  ☎️ I have extensive knowledge in IAM software like ADFS, Amazon Cognito, MS Entra ID, RH IDM, and Oracle Access Manager.
+I am also capable of utilizing tools such as Docker, GitHub, Jira, LDAP, Postman, and VSCode.
 </p>

 <p>